 Smart technology is more prevalent than ever before, and products that were once reserved for the wealthy techie have become accessible to pretty much any homeowner.
 Now more than ever before, it’s a real possibility to have a home that is connected, convenient, and that responds to your whims.

 There are hundreds of smart products on the market that offer utility or entertainment to your home, but what really separates a smart home from a jumble of technology is the smart home hubs.
 These bases communicate with your different technology and allow them to work together seamlessly, providing a cohesive experience rather than forcing you to deal with a bunch of self-contained devices.

 Below we take a look at the Wink vs. SmartThings Gen 3 to help you get a sense of which smart home controller might be best for your home.
 Each brand offers their own take on the connected home, but is one better than the other?
 The answer might not be so simple.

-Read on below for a detailed breakdown of what detach device has to offer.
+Read on below for a detailed breakdown of what each device has to offer.

-Taking control over your home and making your life more convenient is easier than it has ever been with the advent of smart technology.
-While most people think of the likes of smart bulbs and smart thermostats, it’s services like Samsung SmartThings that take individual pieces of technology and mesh them together into a connected home.
+Most people, when they think of smart homes, think of smart bulbs and smart thermostats.
+But it’s services like Samsung SmartThings that take all your smart products and mesh them together into a truly connected home.

-Let’s take a look at the SmartThings v2 vs. v3 and figure out which smart home controller will give you the best bang for your buck
+Let’s take a look at the SmartThings v2 vs. v3 and figure out which smart home controller will give you the most bang for your buck.

 CES is the biggest consumer technology show that gathers tech companies from all around the world in Las Vegas, every January, to show off their latest efforts.
 So what’s there to look for in 2018 when it comes to smart home hubs & gateways?